 Whatever you do in PhpStorm, you do that in the context of a project.
 A project is an organizational unit that represents a complete software solution.
-It serves as a basis for coding assistance, bulk refactoring, coding style consistency, etc.
+It serves as a basis for coding assistance, bulk refactoring, coding style consistency, and so on.

 Once you have opened a folder in PhpStorm, the .idea subfolder is added to it where PhpStorm stores its internal configuration settings, for example, for the project code style or the version control system.

 PhpStorm does not support direct editing of files on remote hosts.
 Therefore to work with remote sources in PhpStorm, you need to download them and arrange them in a PhpStorm project.
-To keep your local and remote sources synchronized, configure automatic upload using the Upload changed files automatically to the default server drop-down list in the Options dialog box.
+To keep your local and remote sources synchronized, configure automatic upload using the Upload changed files automatically to the default server list in the Options dialog.